lizmykurian/web-demo-book-store/README.md

 # Book Store Application
-**Download to view Test Cases for Book Store Application from the folder**
+**Download to view Test Cases for Book Store Application from the repo**